Open Science Publication

-Rstudio Version "2022.02.0+443 "Prairie Trillium" with "psych" packages and "ggplot2" packages were used for the analysis.
-A filter pipeline was used to address duplicates.
-The R analysis code was transcripted in an RMarkdown document and can be seen here (insert a link to the file).
+Rstudio Version "2022.02.0+443 "Prairie Trillium" together with the "psych" package and "ggplot2" package were used for the analysis.
+The analysis code was transcripted in an RMarkdown document and can be seen here (insert a link to the file).

-The participants were predominantly female (76,7%) and highly educated (72,8%), which means they had at least a general qualification for university entrance.
+Participants of the study were predominantly female (76,7%) and highly educated (72,8%), which means they had at least a general qualification for university entrance.
 The average age was 41 ± 12 years.
-The age and gender distribution are depicted in graph 2.

-82% of the participants have not participated in another health prevention course within the last 12 months.
-The course ratings at t0 indicated high satisfaction at the end of the program for those who finished it.
-Bar charts and boxplots of all variables - including pre/post comparisons if applicable - are provided within the transcript in the appendix.
+82% of the enrollees have not participated in another health prevention course within the last 12 months.
+The course ratings at t0 indicated a high satisfaction at the end of the program for those who finished it.
+Bar charts and boxplots of all variables - including pre/post comparisons if applicable - are provided at (add address here).

 The primary aim of the study was to find out whether an App-based intervention can change the FMI score significantly within a general population.
 There was a median shift of the FMI Score from 28 at t0 to 36 at t1.
-The two-sided Wilcoxon signed-rank test for paired groups (merged dataset) returned a significant result that the location shift in the FMI is not equal to 0 (p < 0,01).
-The 95 per cent confidence interval lies between 6.5 and 7.5.
+The two-sided Wilcoxon signed-rank test for paired groups returned a significant result that the location shift is not equal to 0 (p < 2.2e-16).
+The 95 percent confidence interval lies between 7.500078 and 6.500035.
 The analysis of Cronbach Alpha returned 0.88 at t0 and t1.
-The data is depicted in table 2.

 The participants rated their state of general health, pain level, and the degree of restriction by pain in daily life significantly lower after the course.
 All these variables improved significantly.
 The dataset also includes statements about improved stress management, and other related subjects that cannot be fully addressed here are provided in the appendix.

-The primary study aim was to find out whether an app-based intervention can change the FMI score significantly within a general population.
-While the results seem to indicate a clear improvement, they should be interpreted with care due to the multiple limitations of the study design described in 2.7.
-Methodological limitations.
+The primary aim of the study was to find out whether an App-based intervention can change the FMI score significantly within a general population.
+While the results seem to indicate a clear improvement, they should be interpreted with care due to the limitations of the study design.

-Since the course was in German and only German public health insurance companies covered its costs, the author assumes that most participants lived in Germany, although no data about nationality or ethnicity was collected.
+Since the course was in German and only German public health insurances cover its costs, it is to assume that most participants lived in Germany, although no data about nationality or ethnicity were collected.

 The dominant user group was female and highly educated.
-This user group might benefit the most, while males and less educated social classes might be reached less.
-These findings confirm other research concerning prevention measures in general and especially with users of meditation apps.
+This user group might benefit the most while males and less educated social classes might be reached less.
+This agrees with other findings concerning prevention measures in general and especially with users of meditation apps.

 Since a large group of society has never signed up for the course, the gender- and education-specific dropout analysis (which indicates similar non-completion rates for all groups) does not address this issue.
-The concern appears rather be how many lower educated people and males sign up than how many complete the program.
-Nevertheless, it might be that those who have signed up differ from the general population in other variables (such as spiritual interest or similar) that were not measured in this study.
-Future studies need to investigate the underlying reasons for user group homogeneity and strategies for the inclusion of all social groups.
+The concern appears rather to be how many lower educated people and males sign up than how many complete the program.
+Nevertheless, it could be that those who have signed up differ from the general public in other variables (such as spiritual interest or similar) that were not measured in this study.
+Future studies need to investigate the underlying reasons for user group homogeneity and strategies for inclusion of all social groups further.

-This study does not provide data that explains the magnitude of the dropout rate.
+The study does not provide data that explains the magnitude of the dropout rate.
 Although the absence of a (voluntarily submitted) t1-questionnaire is not equal to the program's termination, a noticeable non-completion rate is to be expected.
-The matching process between the datasets of t0 and t1 limits the information about those who dropped out.
-Future identification codes of the questionnaires need to consist of more digits to reduce the risk of duplicates.
+The matching process between the datasets of t0 and t1 limits what we can say about those who dropped out.
 We do not have statistical confidence whether they are significantly different from those that remained.
-However, at least for women and men and for all educational levels above no degree, the remaining percentages did not vary more than two per cent.
+However, at least for women and men and for all educational levels above no degree, the remaining percentages did not vary more than two percent.

 Non-adherence is a common limitation of digital mental health interventions.
 It is reasonable to assume that those who had negative experiences during the program were less likely to finish it.
 On the other hand, participants' willingness to complete a program might be decreased in the absence of a severe urge to address one's condition.
 Future studies need to investigate specifically why participants abort courses.

-Since apps have no in-person contact via an instructor, negative experiences and confusion can be less addressed (although users could write emails to the provider in this case).
-The major advantage of mobile applications is that they are scalable, easily accessible, cheap for the public health system, and automized.
-This turns against them in this context because no in-person advisor can approach occurring difficulties during the course.
+Since Apps have no in-person contact via an instructor, negative experiences and confusion can be less addressed (although users could write emails to the provider in this case).
+The major advantage of Apps is that they are scalable, easily accessible, cheap for the public health system, and automized.
+This turns against them in this context.

-The pre/post design for the paired samples comes with the virtue that no between-person variability played into the comparison of the groups.
-However, the absence of a placebo group combined with the open-label design does not control the Hawthorne effect (change of behaviour or response to questionnaires due to the awareness of being observed).
+The pre/post design comes with the virtue that no between-person variability played into the comparison of the groups.
+However, the absence of a placebo group combined with the open-label design does not control the Hawthorne effect.

-Future research on mindfulness prevention courses should be conducted.
-It would ideally have three control groups - one with people who receive instructions similar to the mentioned "Sham Meditation" and one with people who engage in an activity such as audiobook listening and a waiting list group that does not receive any intervention.
+Future research of mindfulness prevention courses would ideally have two control groups - one with people who receive instructions similar to the mentioned "Sham Meditation" and one with people who engage in an activity such as audiobook listening.
 Moreover, there needs to be further research that measures biological markers of stress and its neural correlates instead of only relying on what the participants state.

-The observed reduction of perceived pain after the mindfulness program is in line with other findings in that field.
+The observed reduction of perceived pain after the mindfulness program agrees with other findings in that field.
 There might be neurophysiological explanations for this improvement.
-These mechanisms seem to be unique, non-opioidergic and work differently than placebo.
-May et al. used naloxone as an opioid antagonist to investigate whether endogenous opioids are responsible for meditation analgesia.
+These mechanisms seem to be unique, non-opioidergic, and work differently than placebo.
+May et al. used naloxone as an opioid-antagonist to investigate whether endogenous opioids are responsible for meditation analgesia.
 The blockage of opioid receptors did even enhance meditations' analgesic effects.
-The underlying mechanisms for meditation's pain-relieving effects are still to be discovered.
-The fact that participants also stated in this study a reduction of pain underlines the need for further investigation that includes measurements of neurophysiological correlates for pain.
+The underlying mechanisms for meditations pain-relieving effects are still to be discovered.
+The fact that participants stated also in this study a reduction of pain underlines the need for further investigation that includes measurements of neurophysiological correlates for pain.

-The analysis results of the intervention indicate an effect on participants that increases mindfulness.
-This possible mindfulness increase is represented by the FMI score that pointed in the intended direction.
-The major caveats are the dropouts of participants in the study, the absence of a control group, and the selective audience that is currently reached by programs comparable to the investigated mindfulness-based stress management course.
+The app intervention has shown a significant effect on the FMI score that pointed in the intended direction.
+The major caveats are the dropouts of participants in the study and the selective audience that is currently reached by programs comparable to the investigated Mindfulness-based stress management course.
 Therefore, solutions need to be found to diversify the user group and measures to increase completion rates.
 Although the limitations of this study and the program need to be considered, application-based interventions appear to be beneficial for their users and need their established place in modern healthcare systems.